planning an exit

 Still, pond acquired, let’s see what happens.

 It leaked.
-Which we never managed to fix.
+A leak which we never managed to fix.
+The broken paving stones might have been a bad idea.

 I’ve been on early shift this week for the first time in a while, and I’ve noticed quite a change in the pace of life in our wee part of the planet compared to my last early shift.
 The birds have started making a lot of noise in the morning.
 Too me it sounds sweet, which is odd when you come to think about it — the noise is the avian equivalent of The Wurzels singing, “get off my land” and Luther Vandross crooning … well, the type of stuff that Luther croons: “take off that brassiere my dear…”.
 Whatever the intention behind the chirruping it was pleasant listen on my walk to work.